arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.24.16
+"I Wandered Lonley as a Cloud" is a happy poem by William Woodsworth (thanks Katherine).

 ### 02.23.16
 The [McDonald's theory of war](http://www.theguardian.com/world/2008/sep/06/russia.mcdonalds), which isn't actually true, posits that countries with McDonald's don't go to